Arion vulgaris (Spanish slug)

 Biology and EcologyTop of page

-A. vulgaris shows comparatively little genetic variation through its central European range (Quinteiro et al., 2005).
-Material from Britain, France and Italy gives no genetic indication of hybridisation with Arion ater or A. rufus.
-However, data on metabolic rates of individuals of these species from Sweden (Hagnell et al., 2003) appear to suggest hybridisation between A. vulgaris and A. rufus.
+Arion vulgaris shows comparatively little genetic variation through its central European range (Quinteiro et al., 2005).
+Material from Switzerland (Zemanova et al., 2017), Britain, France, Italy and Norway (Hatteland et al., 2015) shows genetic evidence of hybridization and introgression with A. ater and A. rufus.
+These observations are concordant with data on metabolic rates of individuals of these species from Sweden (Hagnell et al., 2003) which appear to suggest hybridization between A. vulgaris and A. rufus.

-Interpretation of these data is complicated by the suggestion (Chevallier, 1981; SM Davies, [address available from CABI], personal communication, 2008) that the A. ater complex in Europe comprises species additional to those presently recognized, i.e. A. ater, A. rufus and A. vulgaris.
+Interpretation of these data is complicated by the suggestion (Chevallier, 1981) that the A. ater complex in Europe comprises species additional to those presently recognized, i.e. A. ater, A. rufus and A. vulgaris.

-A. vulgaris has an annual life cycle (Davies, 1987).
+Arion vulgaris has an annual life cycle (Davies, 1987).
 In the British Isles, mating takes place between late July and early September.
-Courtship starts after sunset and copulation may take between 2 and 3 hours (Davies, 1987).
+Courtship starts after sunset and copulation may take between 2 and 3 h (Davies, 1987).
 The eggs are laid between September and November and the adults then die off.
 The juveniles appear in spring (March/April) and grow rapidly to maturity in June/July.

 Physiology and Phenology

-Due to the recent expansions in the range and the difficulty in distinguishing A. vulgaris from related species, few observations on regional phenotypic variability are reported.
+Due to recent expansions in range, the difficulty in distinguishing A. vulgaris from related species and the possibility of widespread hybridization and introgression, few reliable observations on regional phenotypic variability are reported.

-Chevallier (1977) noted a tendency for dark-coloured individuals to occur at higher altitudes in the species native range in France, and for brighter, reddish coloured individuals to predominate in warmer regions and at lower altitudes.
+Chevallier (1977) noted a tendency for dark-coloured individuals to occur at higher altitudes in the species native range in France and for brighter, reddish-coloured individuals to predominate in warmer regions and at lower altitudes.
+Observations consistent with hybridization of local species such as A. ater and A. rufus in these locations (Zemanova et al., 2017), producing highly plastic and adaptable forms locally (Knop and Reusser, 2012).

 ClimateTop of page